UPDATED: April 2019

 Number of attempts at the JEE

 Candidates may attempt the Jurisprudence and Ethics Examination a maximum of four times.
-Interim autonomous practice members must take the Jurisprudence and Ethics Examination before expiry of the certificate authorizing interim autonomous practice.
+Interim autonomous practice members must take the Jurisprudence and Ethics Examination before expiry of the Certificate of Registration Authorizing Interim Autonomous Practice.

 Language of the JEE